mapbender/mapbender-documentation/en/installation/installation_windows.rst

 * username: root
 * password: root

-Troubleshooting is available via the following command (must be executed in the `application` directory):
+Troubleshooting is available via the following command (must be executed above the `bin/` directory):

 .. code-block:: yaml